Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Heterodimensional dynamics in two-parameter unfolding families

+We consider two closely related settings.
+In the first one, we take a $C^r$-diffeomorphism ($r=3,\dots,\infty,\omega$) $f$ of a $d$-dimensional ($d\geqslant 3$) manifold and assume that $f$ has a hyperbolic periodic point $O$.
+In the second setting, we consider a $C^r$ flow defined on a $(d+1)$-dimensional manifold.
+We denote the flow also by $f$, and assume that it has a periodic orbit $L$.
+When we do not distinguish between these two cases, we call $f$ {\em a system}.

-Consider a diffeomorphism $f$ of a $d$-dimensional ($d\geqslant 3$) manifold $\mathcal{M}$ such that it has an orbit of homoclinic tangency, denoted by $\Gamma$, to a hyperbolic periodic point $O$, i.e., the stable invariant manifold $W^s(O)$ and the unstable invariant manifold $W^u(O)$ intersect each other non-transversely at the points of $\Gamma$.
-We will create heterodimensional cycles from local bifurcations of $\Gamma$.
-As shown in \citep{GST08}, such bifurcations strongly depend on the central multipliers of $O$.
+Let the system $f$ have an orbit of homoclinic tangency, denoted by $\Gamma$, to the hyperbolic periodic orbit, i.e., the stable and unstable invariant manifolds $W^s$ and $W^u$ of the periodic orbit intersect each other non-transversely at the points of $\Gamma$.
+Our goal is to create heterodimensional cycles in a neighborhood of $L\cup \Gamma$.
+As shown in \citep{GST08}, the bifurcations of $\Gamma$ strongly depend on the effective dimension of the problem, which is determined, in a generic case, by the central multipliers of the periodic orbit.

+In the case where $f$ is a diffeomorphism, let $\tau$ be the period of $O$, i.e., $f^\tau(O)=O$; we denote as $L=\{O,f(O),\dots, f^{\tau-1}(O)\}$ the orbit of $O$.
+We define the local map $T_0$ as a restriction of $f^\tau$ to a small neighborhood $U_0$ of $O$.
+If $f$ is a flow, we pick a point $O\in L$ and take a small $d$-dimensional cross-section $U_0$ to $L$ though the point $O$, then the orbits of the flow $f$ starting in $U_0$ define the Poincar\'e return map to $U_0$, which we also call the local map and denote as $T_0$.

+In both settings, $O$ is a hyperbolic fixed point of $T_0$.
+Let its local stable and unstable manifolds with respect to $T_0$ have dimensions $d^s$ and $d^u$, respectively; note that $d^s+d^u=d$.
+By definition, $d^u$ is the index of the hyperbolic orbit $L$.